itom-project/itom/docs/userDoc/source/06_extended_gui/qtdesigner.rst

     *New in itom 4.1*

-.. py:function:: QGridLayout::rowCount() -> int:
+.. py:function:: QGridLayout.rowCount() -> int

     Returns the number of rows in this grid layout.

     *New in itom 4.1*

-.. py:function:: QGridLayout::columnCount() -> int:
+.. py:function:: QGridLayout.columnCount() -> int

     Returns the number of columns in this grid layout.

     *New in itom 4.1*

-.. py:function:: QGridLayout::columnStretch(int columnIndex) -> int:
+.. py:function:: QGridLayout.columnStretch(columnIndex: int) -> int

     Returns the current stretch value for the column at index `columnIndex`.
     The size of all columns are distributed over the available space based